Citrix Virtual Apps and Desktops

 Active Directory-based activation (ADBA)

 ADBA enables you to activate machines through their domain connections.
 Machines are immediately activated when they join the domain.
 These machines remain activated as long as they remain joined to the domain and in contact with it.
-This functionality is supported on all Citrix supported Windows versions except Windows server 2022.
+This functionality is supported on all Citrix supported Windows versions.
 For more information on Active directory-based activation, see Activate using Active Directory-based activation.

 Multiple Activation Key (MAK)